-If you’ve noticed this issue on your device you’ll want to download Google’s May security update.
-It should permanently fix this issue.
+If you’ve noticed this issue on your device, and you’re running an older Android 8.1 build, you’ll want to download Google’s latest security updates.

 If you haven’t do so already, make sure you get familiar with Android’s downgrade process.
 Downgrading to an older version of Android could help improve your device’s performance.

 At this point, you can’t rely on Google to fix your issues.
 The company hasn’t confirmed Android 8.1.1 or Android 8.2 so it could be weeks before we see another maintenance release.
 If we see one.

 At this point, the only updates on our radar are the company’s monthly security patches.
 These updates often deliver bug fixes, but there’s no guarantee.